keboola/developers-docs/extend/generic-extractor/functions.md

 }
 {% endhighlight %}

-converting the timestamp back to a string format (`Y-m-d` format), which yields `2017-10-11`.
+converting the timestamp back to a string format (`Y-m-d` format) which yields `2017-10-11`.
 This value is assigned to the `to` parameter of the API call.

 See [example [EX096]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/096-function-nested-from-to).